Message from the Principal

 Peninsula High School will be available to 10th, 11th, and 12th graders.
 PHS students have three options when enrolling after one school year.
 These students can either return to their comprehensive site if caught up on their credits, pursue our education diploma, or if insufficient progress the student is enrolled in work towards the Adult School Diploma/GED.
 At PHS, the majority of core classes will be offered in five of our six periods with career classes/social support during sixth period.
 Sophomores will be provided a full six period day to help them increase credits and opportunities to return to their comprehensive sites as juniors.
 Regardless of grade level, every student will be offered academic and social emotional support classes.
 A student who gets back on track is not forced to return to their comprehensive site and may continue their academics with us.
 Students will learn some basic skills and concepts to help prepare them for the rigors of high school while utilizing the educational strategies and tools provided.
 Students will also learn problem solve skills both independently and group settings while enhancing their educational and communication skills.

 - Community college and transfer to a university

 - AA degree from a community college

 - Job training schools

 - Work Force

-My staff and I can’t wait to help the Puma seniors walk across the stage at graduation on Thursday May 30th, 2019.
+My staff and I can’t wait to help the Puma seniors walk across the stage at graduation on May 25th, 2023.
 We look forward to helping each student achieve his or her diploma.
 At Peninsula High School, we help our students learn, find academic success and support, and the pathway that serves them best.
+This year will present challenges but the Puma Staff is prepared to support all students with skills to meet today and future challenges.
 I look forward to us working together and having a great year.